Samadarshi-Maity/Samadarshi-Maity.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!!
 Thank you for stopping by.
 I am Samadarshi (pronounced as some-other-sh), a  doctoral researcher at the Universitiet Leiden in the Netherlands.
 I am work in the group of <a href = 'https://morinlab.com/'>Dr. Alexandre Morin</a> as a part of the <a href = 'https://slam-leiden.nl/Slam/Main/'>Soft, Living & Active Matter</a> cluster at LION (Leiden Institute of Physics).
 I specialize in experimental and theoretical non-equilibrium Statistical Physics.
-Please check out the details about my research (and also how I manage/process ~50+ TB of my research data) in the research section.
+The details about my research (and also how I manage/process ~50+ TB of my research data) in the research section of this website.

 Outside work, you can find me reading a book in a quiet corner or playing my classical guitar.
 I also love to explain complex concepts at a layman level, i.e., using a methodology that needs minimum prerequisites.
 Check out the portfolio section, where I attempt to explain common statistical inferencing, computational and general mathematical models/problems using simple examples and tools.